 The jury heard a club director claimed emergency services did not take charge on the day of the 1989 tragedy.

 The fire service was responsible for stadium capacity at the time.

 Fire officers sat on a committee called the Officer Working Party, which oversaw Hillsborough's safety certificate.

-Ninety-six people died as a result of the crush at the Liverpool v Nottingham Forest FA Cup semi-final at Sheffield Wednesday's Hillsborough stadium, on 15 April 1989.'Not professionally qualified'
+Ninety-six people died as a result of the crush at the Liverpool v Nottingham Forest FA Cup semi-final at Sheffield Wednesday's Hillsborough stadium, on 15 April 1989.

 The jury heard Sheffield City Council took over the licensing authority safety certificate role in 1986 from the dissolved South Yorkshire County Council.